-The one thing my husband was so excited to do was visit the Jack Daniel’s Distillery.
+The one thing my husband was so excited to do was to visit the Jack Daniel’s Distillery.
 Every time we passed a sign he reminded me.
-So One day I surprised him for our one of our days out.
+So I surprised him for one of our days out.
 If you are visiting the Nashville area it’s defiantly worth the trip!

 The distillery is just outside of town and they have defiantly embraced the natural beauty around them.

 They have many used for the used Jack Daniel’s barrels. (that you can buy in town!)

 You cross a creek that you later find out is where they get the water to make the whiskey.

 You go in and get your tour number (the tour is free if you don’t want the tasting to go with it!)